Sister Wives Updates: SCOTUS Could Hear Family’s Polygamy Case, Plus Could More Browns Come Out Following Mariah’s Big News

 The TLC series Sister Wives has been mired in controversy since it premiered, and now much of America has watched the growth and evolution of the Fundamentalist Mormon polygamous Brown family and their many children.
-As those children reach adulthood, changes have rocked the Sister Wives crew to its core, not the least of which being the news that Mariah Brown, only child of Kody and Meri Brown, is now openly living as a lesbian.
+As those children reach adulthood, changes have rocked the Sister Wives crew to its core, not the least of which being the news that Mariah Brown, the only child of Kody and Meri Brown, is now openly living as a lesbian.

-To put it mildly, same-sex relationships are frowned upon in all sects of the Mormon church; from FLDS to LDS to Fundamentalist Mormons (like the Sister Wives crew), part of Mormon doctrine demands that sex remain within the confines of marriage, and that marriage involve spouses of different genders.
+To put it mildly, same-sex relationships are frowned upon in all sects of the Mormon church; from FLDS to LDS to Fundamentalist Mormons (like the Sister Wives crew), part of Mormon doctrine demands that sex remain within the confines of marriage, and that marriage involves spouses of different genders.

 Sister Wives' Meri Brown breaks down in tears after daughter Mariah comes out as gay https://t.co/EJwtPSSSwe pic.twitter.com/CuvV5k1n1v